vusec/vu-forms-and-templates/thesis-template/README.md

 ## Editing

 The main LaTeX file is `thesis.tex` and the contents of the thesis are neatly arranged in separate LaTeX files under `sections/`.
 Start by providing appropriate values for the cover page of the thesis in `thesis.tex` and populate the contents of the appropriate sections.
+Pay special attention to the `\th*` macros in `thesis.tex`.
 Please define your custom aliases and acronyms in `aliases.sty`.
 Lastly, remove unwanted sections and references.

 ## Compiling